JunboShen/ENGG2760A-ESTR2018/README.md

 Projects can be done individually or with a partner.
 They will involve a short report and a presentation.
 The readings and exercises can be used as project leads, but you can feel free to choose your own topic in consultation with the course instructor or the TAs.

 ## Course policies
-- Homework and Project:
+- Homework and project:
   * Submit to our course site on Blackboard.
+You are automatically enrolled in the Blackboard course.
 We will create entries specifically for each item, and they will close automatically after the deadline.
   * Submit PDF files only.
 Other file format will be marked as zero.
-  * No late submission for whatever reason.
+  * No late submission.
+No exception.
   * According to the University’s regulation, every assignment must accompany by a SIGNED DECLARATION of originality; submissions without such a declaration will receive zero mark.
-  * The declaration form is available for download from: http://www.cuhk.edu.hk/policy/academichonesty/Eng_htm_files_(2013-14)/declaration_en.doc
+  * The declaration form is available for download from [here](http://www.cuhk.edu.hk/policy/academichonesty/Eng_htm_files_(2013-14)/declaration_en.doc).
+- Lecture and tutorial:
+  * Be on time.
+Set your mobile device to vibration/silient mode.
+  * Feel free to ask questions and raise comments during the class, but we can only entertain short questions and discussions in-class.
+  * Longer and deeper discussion and questions can happen in tutorials.
+  * Follow University's regulations on COVID, including use of masks, hand sanitization, seating with social distance, etc.